-During the year ended December 31, 2023, the Company recorded salary reimbursements of \$141,217 related to time spent by its senior management on SDC Resources Corp. ("SDC") business.
+During the year ended December 31, 2024, the Company received salary reimbursements of \$18,750 (2023 - \$141,217) related to time spent by its senior management on SDC Resources Corp. ("SDC") business.
 These salary reimbursements were recorded as a credit to salaries and benefits on the statement of loss.
 SDC is a Canadian private mineral exploration company controlled by a private Abu Dhabi company whose sole director is also a director of the Company.